About Tuesday Morning Partners, Ltd.

-Tuesday Morning offers big discounts every day of the week, but not every week of the year.
+Tuesday Morning offers big discounts to customers every day of the week.
 The closeout retailer sells discontinued merchandise from name-brand manufacturers at steep discounts.
 Its merchandise typically includes upscale linens, china, cookware, rugs, and collectibles that are not seconds, irregulars, or factory rejects.
-Tuesday Morning's 810-plus stores in 41 states operate only during monthly sales events (with the exception of January and July).
-The retailer keeps costs down by selling from low-rent locations and using seasonal help -- only about 22% of its workers are full-time employees.
-Its customers are primarily women from middle- and upper-income households.
+Tuesday Morning's 725-plus stores in about 40 states operate seven days a week excluding holidays.
+The retailer keeps costs down by selling from low-rent locations and using seasonal help -- only about 25% of its workers are full-time employees.
+Its customers are primarily from middle- and upper-income households.

 Dallas, TX 75240-6354

 Employees (All Locations): 300